suprabhasupi/blog/contents/posts/77-getting-started-with-web3-for-frontend/77-getting-started-with-web3-for-frontend.md

 #### Web 3.0

-- It's not possible for platform to delete your post
+- It's not possible for the platform to delete your post
 - Server can’t go down
 - Can’t prevent the payment
 - As information would be found based on its content, it could be stored in multiple locations simultaneously and hence be decentralized